JoaoCostaIFG/LPOO/docs/README.md

 At this time, [the _Skane class_](https://github.com/FEUP-LPOO/lpoo-2020-g73/blob/16340561419573bc865d04db468446f9d8738aa9/src/main/java/Skane.java#L9-L19)
 depended intimately on **lanterna** and the way the objects are draw on screen.
-This meant that the _Skane class_ needed to be changed when the Skane changed and when the way the Skane/game is drawn changes, which violates the Single-responsibility and the Dependency inversion principles.
-It also meant we needed to change all the game elements if we changed the way the game is drawn.
+This meant that the _Skane class_ needed to be changed both when the Skane changed and when the way the Skane/game is drawn changed.
+This violated the **Single-responsibility** and the **Dependency inversion** principles.
+It also meant that we needed to make changes to all game elements if we changed the way the game is drawn.

 #### The pattern